christinezosche/welcome_to_hogwarts_cli_project/README.md

 The gemfile and other information for this gem can be found at https://rubygems.org/gems/welcome_to_hogwarts_cli

 ## Development
-After cloning the repo, run bundle install to install required gems and dependencies.
+After forking and cloning the repo, run bundle install to install required gems and dependencies.
 Enter bin/console to experiment with the code using Pry.

 ## Usage
 To run the app, you will need to acquire a unique API key.
 To do so, visit the [Potter API](https://potterapi.com/) and click "Get a Key" in the upper-right corner.
 Once you create a free account, you can access your key in the "Your Account" section of the site.